supergirl143/ossapps/README.md

 * [Authenticator](https://github.com/Lixxia/fitbit-authenticator) by Laura Barber - Receive two-factor authentication codes on your Fitbit Versa!
 * [Bail Out!](https://github.com/nexmo-community/fitbit-bail-out) by Mark Smith - Press a button on your Ionic and have your phone ring (to get out of bad dates)!
 A silly Ionic app with a companion app and the [Nexmo Voice API](https://developer.nexmo.com/api/voice).
 There's also a [blog post](https://www.nexmo.com/blog/2018/03/02/getting-bad-date-fitbit-nexmo-dr/) explaining how it works.
 * [Barcodes](https://github.com/tyuen/fitbit-barcodes-app) by Terry Yuen - Store barcodes on the Ionic for convenient access
+* [CravingsTracker](https://github.com/supergirl143/animated-memory) by Kate Bee - A super simple app to keep count of your cravings for sweets.
+Makes use of local storage by read/writing JSON data.
 * [Flashlight](https://github.com/cmspooner/Flashlight-App-for-FitBit-Ionic) by Chris Spooner - A basic flashlight for Fitbit Ionic
 * [Geolocator](https://github.com/SergioMorchon/fitbit-geolocator) by Sergio Morchón Poveda - Fitbit GPS based app to store locations and orientate yourself
 * [GetThere](https://github.com/pavelrisenberg/GetThere) by Pavel Risenberg, Maksim Asichka - Get There lets you check driving time to your favorite destinations with respect to current traffic conditions using Google and Bing Maps API.
 Note, Google and Microsoft API terms of services should be acknoledged for any public use.